 In TFE, taxation could be phased out overtime.
 In other words, earned money from the people would be gradually reduced in terms of tax liability as new unearned (or debt-free) money is slowly phased in.
 In other words, Facilitation Finance by democratic governments.

-At the present time,democratic governments could arguably create money electronically directly.
-This could come about with the relevant legal changes.
-At present though if there are shortfalls in tax revenues, governments can issue bonds.
+At present though, if there are shortfalls in tax revenues, governments can issue bonds.
 These are IOUs mainly sold to the rich, and super rich companies, and corporations in which money is lent to governments.
 When paid back the bonds also carry interest which act as profit for lenders in the private sector.
 In other words, a good example of debt-based economics.

 Lastly, the so-called sovereign wealth funds of governments investing in the markets to raise money could continue if desired.
 Strictly speaking, they would not be absolutely necessary as the electronic creation of new unearned money could be created in sufficient amounts.
-However, such an "old practice" could continue.
+However, such a practice could continue.